Stuart Forster heads to Antwerp and Brussels to report on Chocolate in Belgium.

 The shooter, admits Persoone, started life as a novelty item, a joke during the dessert course of a dinner attended by the Rolling Stones, to celebrate the birthdays of Ronnie Wood and Charlie Watts.
 Popular demand, in the wake of press coverage, meant that Persoone decided to make the shooter available in his shop.

 Yet for most people, despite those developments, Belgian chocolate continues to mean enjoying a selection of freshly made pralines.

-Stuart travelled to Belgium as part of a five night Benelux holiday by Railbookers.
-Similar trips include all train travel from London, Ebbsfleet or Ashford, two nights central 4-star hotel accommodation in Luxembourg, one night in Antwerp and two nights in The Hague, all including breakfast.
+Stuart travelled to Belgium as part of a five-night Benelux holiday by Railbookers.
+Similar trips include all train travel from London, Ebbsfleet or Ashford, two nights of central 4-star hotel accommodation in Luxembourg, one night in Antwerp and two nights in The Hague, all including breakfast.
 Call +44 (0) 20 3327 3551 for more information.